mittagessen/kraken/docs/ketos.rst

 * The default architecture works well for decently sized datasets.
 * Use precompiled binary datasets and put them in a place where they can be memory mapped during training (local storage, not NFS or similar).
+* Fixed splits in precompiled datasets increase memory use and slow down startup as the dataset needs to be loaded once into the dataset.
+It is recommended to create explicit splits by compiling source XML files into separate datasets.
 * Use the ``--logger`` flag to track your training metrics across experiments using Tensorboard.
 * If the network doesn't converge before the early stopping aborts training, increase ``--min-epochs`` or ``--lag``.
 Use the ``--logger`` option to inspect your training loss.
 * Use the flag ``--augment`` to activate data augmentation.